 Drug Batch Testing that is conducted in any of the categories outlined above may consist of physical testing (e.g., viscosity, specific gravity and particle size), chemical testing (e.g., drug assay, level of impurities and preservative assay), microbiological testing and dimensional testing (e.g., measurement of container physical features).
 All testing must be conducted in accordance with an approved Master Production and Control Record and pre-established specifications.

 Once the manufacturing and packaging processes have been completed, all required testing has been conducted and all test results have been determined to meet pre-established specifications, the entire Batch Production and Control Record is assembled, reviewed and submitted to the Quality Unit for a final Batch Record Review.

 For a drug batch to be released for distribution, the Quality Unit must be satisfied that it has been manufactured, packaged, sampled, tested, labeled and documented in accordance with pre-established specifications, the Master Production and Control Record and all applicable cGMP requirements.
 Failure to meet all requirements and acceptance criteria will result in the rejection of the batch.

-CPTSM can perform all levels of Drug Batch Testing in an efficient, accurate and compliant manner so as to assist you in ensuring that your product is suitable for release to distribution.
+CPTSM can perform all levels of Drug Batch Testing in an efficient, accurate and compliant manner, to assist you in ensuring that your product is suitable for release to distribution.
 We can even meet strict time constraints for completing In-Process and Bulk Product Testing, thus allowing you to package your drug batches as quickly as possible.

-Contact us today so that together we can develop a Drug Patch Testing Plan that best suits your needs.
+Contact us today so that together we can develop a Drug Batch Testing Plan that best suits your needs.